-- a. the conclusion of the next AGM of the Company at which time the authority will lapse, unless by ordinary resolution passed at the next AGM, the authority is renewed, either unconditionally or subject to conditions; or - b. the expiration of the period within which the next AGM after that date is required by law to be held; or - c. revoked or varied by ordinary resolution passed by the shareholders of the Company in general meeting, whichever occurs first.
+- the conclusion of the next AGM of the Company at which time the authority will lapse, unless by ordinary resolution passed at the next AGM, the authority is renewed, either unconditionally or subject to conditions; or - the expiration of the period within which the next AGM after that date is required by law to be held: or - revoked or varied by ordinary resolution passed by the shareholders of the Company in general meeting.

+whichever occurs first.

-AND THAT authority be and is hereby given unconditionally and generally to the Directors of the Company to take all such steps as are necessary or expedient (including without limitation, the opening and maintaining of central depository account(s) under Securities Industry (Central Depositories) Act, 1991, and the entering into all other agreements, arrangements and guarantee with any party or parties) to implement, finalise and give full effect to the aforesaid purchase with full powers to assent to any conditions, modifications, variations and/or amendments (if any) as may be imposed by the relevant authorities and with the fullest power to do all such acts and things thereafter (including without limitation, the cancellation and/or retention and/or distribution and/or selling of all or any part of the purchased shares in accordance with the Companies Act, 1965, the provisions of the Memorandum and Articles of Association of the Company and the requirements and/or guidelines of Bursa Securities for the Main Market and all other relevant governmental and/or regulatory authorities."
+AND THAT authority be and is hereby given unconditionally and generally to the Board of Directors of the Company to take all such steps as are necessary or expedient (including without limitation, the opening and maintaining of central depository account(s) under Securities Industry (Central Depositories) Act, 1991, and the entering into all other agreements, arrangements and guarantee with any party or parties) to implement, finalise and give full effect to the aforesaid purchase with full powers to assent to any conditions, modifications, variations and/or amendments (if any) as may be imposed by the relevant authorities and with the fullest power to do all such acts and things thereafter (including without limitation, the cancellation and/or retention and/or distribution and/or selling of all or any part of the purchased shares in accordance with the Companies Act, 2016, the provisions of the Constitution of the Company and the requirements and/or guidelines of Bursa Securities for the Main Market and all other relevant governmental and/or regulatory authorities."

-12. To transact any other business of the Company which due notices shall be given in accordance with the Company's Articles of Association and the Companies Act, 1965.
+13. To transact any other business of the Company which due notices shall be given in accordance with the Constitution of the Company and the Companies Act, 2016.